DominikNovosel/Birday-LTS/README.md

+# Archived!
+This repo is archived and probably won't be updated anymore, the reason being that the main Birday repo has finally switched to keeping its master branch stable, and using a development branch for everything else.
+Soon, a GitHub Action should be configured to output an APK to https://github.com/m-i-n-a-r/birday/releases every so often, so you can install that with the same procedure described below.

+---

 Note: this document is still a work in progress.
 # Birday LTS
 This repository is based on the 2.1.0 release of https://github.com/m-i-n-a-r/birday.
 You can see the content of the original README at the bottom of this page.\